yashiagar2507/Coding_Challenge/README.md

 ## Results

-Assignment 1: Producer–Consumer program executes successfully with multiple producers and consumers.
+- **Assignment 1:** Producer–Consumer program executes successfully with multiple producers and consumers.

-Assignment 2: Sales analytics program runs correctly, printing aggregated results and displaying monthly revenue visualization.
+- **Assignment 2:** Sales analytics program runs correctly, printing aggregated results and displaying monthly revenue visualization.

-All unit tests for both assignments pass successfully.
+- All unit tests for both assignments pass successfully.
+- **Results of all analyses are printed directly to the console as part of program execution.**

 ## Author